Congress probes Jackson water crisis as city and state spar

 Mississippi has not yet announced how it will spend American Rescue Plan Act money for water projects.
 Cities and counties had a Sept.
 30 deadline to apply for funding.

-According to the letter, Oversight Committee staff learned in a briefing with Jackson officials that the state attempted to limit funding to Jackson for its water system.
+According to the letter, which was first reported on by NBC News, Oversight Committee staff learned in a briefing with Jackson officials that the state attempted to limit funding to Jackson for its water system.
 The state allegedly planned to “bar communities of more than 4,000 people from competing for additional funding from the Bipartisan Infrastructure Law,” the letter says.

 In their letter, Thompson and Maloney also referenced reporting by the AP that Reeves had a hand in delaying funds for water system repairs in Jackson and claimed to have blocked funds.
 Reeves’ office did not immediately respond to AP’s request for comment on the letter.